VincentNkanuwa/graph-theory-project-ghii/README.md

 This is the graph theory assessment for GHII Software Interview Post
 --------------------------------------------------------------------

 To Run the the code

+You  need to install Node js on your envirment.
+This system use version 22.17.0.

+Installing the same version is more preferrable

 Download/clone the repository to the local machine.
 Either windows or linux

 Navigate to th repository directory